 - Light wallet.
 A light wallet gives you convenience for the price of foregoing control over the node.

 - Hardware wallet.
 A hardware wallet gives you convenience and security for the price of foregoing control over the node.
-You will also spend some fiat to purchase one.
+You will also spend some fiat or crypto to purchase one.

 Representatives: KeepKey, Ledger Nano S, Trezor.

-The rule of thumb is to never store tokens on exchanges unless you absolutely need them for trading (e.g. you have a short-term stop loss orders in place).
+The rule of thumb is to never store tokens on exchanges unless you absolutely need them for trading (e.g. you have short-term stop-loss orders in place).

 To assure that your digital assets do not fall into the wrong hands, there are a few steps you can take.
 Always be sure to:

 - Check the URL of the website you are on.
-Do not click on ShapeShift Ads, go directly to the site by typing in ShapeShift.io in the search bar.
+Do not click on ShapeShift Ads - even on Google!
+Go directly to the site by typing in shapeshift.com in the search bar.
 We recommend bookmarking the website after you successfully visit it the first time.

-- Copy and paste addresses.
-Never hand-type in an address.
+- Copy and paste wallet addresses.
+Never hand-type an address.

 Be Safe Out There